-The increase in cost of revenues for the year ended December 31, 2019, compared to the year ended December 31, 2018, was primarily due to a \$4.3 million increase in salaries, benefits, and stock-based compensation; a \$2.4 million increase in computer software expenses; a \$0.8 million increase in amortization of developed technology; a \$0.6 million increase in professional services expense; and a \$0.6 million increase in travel-related costs.
-These increases were partially offset by a \$1.0 million decrease in depreciation and amortization.
-The increase in salaries, benefits, and stock-based compensation was primarily driven by a 24% increase in average cost of revenues-related headcount from the year ended December 31, 2018 to the year ended December 31, 2019.
-Computer software expenses increased due to expanded technology infrastructure to support sales growth.
+The increase in cost of revenues for the year ended December 31, 2020, compared to the year ended December 31, 2019, was primarily due to a \$10.0 million increase in salaries, benefits, and stock-based compensation; a \$2.7 million increase in computer software expenses; a \$1.7 million increase in amortization of internally developed technology; and a \$0.6 million increase in professional services expense.
+These increases were partially offset by a \$3.1 million decrease in depreciation and amortization; a \$1.5 million decrease in travel-related expenses; and a \$0.8 million decrease in data center costs.
+The increase in salaries, benefits, and stock-based compensation was primarily driven by a 27% increase in average cost of revenues-related headcount from the year ended December 31, 2019 to the year ended December 31, 2020.
+The increase in computer software expenses was primarily driven by purchases of additional server licenses and cloud hosting charges, driven by growth in our customer base.
 Amortization of our capitalized software development costs increased due to larger total capitalized costs as we expanded the functionality of our solutions.
-Travel-related costs increased due to increased customer implementations associated with customer growth.
-Depreciation and amortization expense decreased primarily due to a decrease of amortization relating to developed technology from the 2013 Acquisition, which became fully amortized in the quarter ended September 30, 2019.
+Depreciation and amortization expense decreased primarily due to a decrease in amortization related to acquired developed technology from the 2013 Acquisition, which became fully amortized in the year ended December 31, 2019.
+Travel-related expenses decreased primarily as a result of travel restrictions due to COVID-19.